fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 algorithm to transform it to another `np.ndarray`.
 For example, we can apply [fixed-point iteration](https://en.wikipedia.org/wiki/Fixed-point_iteration) to modify the tree-computed results.
-Because these filters are purely numeric, they can also be JIT-compiled with Numba.
+Because these filters are purely numeric, they can also be JIT-compiled with Numba by applying the proper `@numba.njit` decorator.

 ## End-To-End Example